DemonHa/diary/README.md

 Today was holiday
 🏖️, but not for me.
 I love ❤ to code, so i did make some small changes to handle error messages beautifully and to reload data when the user came back 😎.

+- Day 7 (Sunday 10, July 2022)

+Hello again 👋.
+It's late at night and i just finished the board creation route (frontend).
+Everything went great and i'm happy with the results.
+I'm not so happy with the code structure.
+It is just to get the job done but i think i will try to optimize it tommorow and split it in smaller chunks 😊.
+But i think i will 😴 first 😂.